jkim057/beerhere/README.md

 ## MVP Goals
 1. Website to actually pull the API information. ✅
 1. website to display brewery information. ✅
-1. Website to actually search cities for breweries.
+1. Website to actually search cities for breweries. ✅
 1. Website to actually display breweries from the list of preselected cities. ✅
 ## Bronze:
 1. aesthetics, functioning logo that refreshes the page.
 1. link to the website. ✅
 1. Scroll bar in Viewer.
 1. Add styling to make presentable.
+1. Add code to make website not so long in the cards.

 ## Silver: